mandi1120/streaming-05-smart-smoker/README.md

         - Channe3 = Food B Temp

 ## Instructions:
+- Requires RabbitMQ server to be running and pika to be installed in your active environment
+- Bbq_producer.py
     - Set constant for host name
     - Turn on (show_offer=true) or turn off (show_offer=false) asking the user if they'd like to open the RabbitMQ Admin site

 ## Project Requirements - Smart Smoker Description:
 - Using a Barbeque Smoker